 I say, your book is your client.
 Your client wants you to do the work that's necessary.
 Your client has a deadline for each chapter written.
 Your client won't take excuses and mumbles of 'but it's hot in here.'

 Three.
 Writing a book means putting fingers to keyboard and composing at least 1000 words a day.
 This post will be at least 1000 words.
-If you commit to 1000 words a day, you will have a book in one or two months.
+If you speak your 1000 words a day, or if you write them, you will have a book in one or two months.
 That's 60,000 words!
 Just to put this in perspective, the average 6×9 trade paperback has approximately 250 to 275 words per page.
 That means a 35,000 word manuscript, will be around 140 pages.

 Four.
-You've heard there is so much more to this writing a book thing and you are correct.
-You don't just write and write and write and give your Word doc to a publisher and voila! you have a book.
+You've heard there is so much more to this writing a book thing and it scares you.
+You are correct - there is more.
+But it shouldn't scare you.
+It's true that you don't just write and write and write and give your Word doc to a publisher and voila! you have a book.

 Writing a book is like starting a small business.
 Yes, there are elements you don't know or understand yet, but you will.
 You're a fast learner.
 Plus, you have me.
 I can take that burden off of your shoulders right now.
-Just email me.
+Book coach.
+Author advisor.
+At your service.

 Five.
 Writing a book isn't the same as publishing a book and you don't know even a little bit about publishing.
-Other than big publishers eat new writers for lunch.
-You don't want to be anyone's lunch.
+I get it.
+The publishing part holds a lot of people back.
+They know big publishers eat new writers for lunch.
+And you don't want to be anyone's lunch.

 That's fair.
 I wouldn't want you to be anyone's lunch.
 And yes, you have to also consider how to publish the book, once it's written.
 Many folks worry that self-publishing is not as respected as traditional publishing, but I am here to put that baby to bed!

 The quality of the book is what people look at, not who published it.
 Luckily for you, you have numerous options today.
 Maybe too many.
-I always recommend self-publishing over a big publisher because you retain all rights, you chose your own cover design, you are in complete control of your product (it is a product, and we often call books a baby because it's definitely a lot of work to write one and 'birth' it, but it's a product) from beginning to end.
+I always recommend self-publishing over a big publisher because you retain all rights, you chose your own cover design, you are in complete control of your product (it is a product, and we often call books a business card at Nurturing Big Ideas, because it will serve you better than any printed 3x5 card you hand out at networking events) from beginning to end.
+Of course, that means, you're also the marketer.
+Oh, and guess what, if you go with a big publisher, you're still the marketer.

 Even so, I know you need help.
-That's why I created all the resources you need on our Books & Programs page.
+That's why I created all the resources you need on our Books & Services page.
 Ebooks written to help you market yourself, your business, and your book.
+Plus, we work with you on this, as you write the book.
+The best time to start is...the day you decide to write the book.
+Not after it's published.

 Seven.
 Becoming an author will take you away from your current business.
 This one is true in a sense, and people who tell me this admit they want so much to write that book but couldn't then support it by traveling all over speaking, so they don't write it.

-The thing here is this - speaking in public markets both you and your business.
-Yes, when you have a book you are now "the author of" and become more sought after than before you wrote your book, but that doesn't have to mean neglecting your business.
+The thing here is this - speaking in public is a marketing task.
+It markets both you and your business.
+When you have a book you become "the author of" and become more sought after than before you wrote your book, but that doesn't have to mean neglecting your business.

 It means accepting speaking opportunities when and where you can, and selling books in the back of the room.
-Meanwhile, you are now the expert in that business you wrote about in your book, and the audience wants to know all about it, all about you, and how they can work with you.
-After they read your book.
+It means podcasts and online masterminds.
+It means you are now the expert who wrote a book, and the audience wants to know all about it, all about you, and how they can work with you.

 Eight.
-No one reads anymore.
+No one reads anymore, people tell me.
 No one reads print books, at least.
 No one reads anything over 5 pages long.

 Who told you this?
 I would like to know because I want to find that person and punch them in the face.
 No, no, not really.
 I don't punch people.
-I get angry and worked up, but I never go further than that.
+I get angry and worked up, but I don't resort to violence.

 People DO read.
 If they didn't, why would this be happening: (from Bowker.com)